nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Deleting a group_

-Deletes an existing group at the index `INDEX` specified.
+Deletes an existing group at the specified index `INDEX`.

 | Format                | Example         | What the example does       |
 |-----------------------|-----------------|-----------------------------|